 So, the NBV of the asset at the end of the financial year 2018 that will be reported on the balance sheet of the company comes to $16,000.

-- The net book value is used for calculating various financial ratios and these ratios which are calculated using net book value of an asset is helpful in knowing the company’s market returns and stock’s market price.
+- The net book value is used for calculating various financial ratios.
+These ratios, calculated using net book value of an asset, helps in knowing the company’s market returns and stock market price.

 - The main disadvantage of the company’s net book value is that it is not same as the market value of the company as it is the cost of an asset less accumulated depreciation and is generally far away from the market value or maybe it can be close to the asset’s market value but generally never equals to the market value.

-- It is considered while evaluating the growth of the company but it is not a correct indicator measuring the growth prospects of the company as the book value can be lower than the earning potentials of the company.
+- It is considered while evaluating the growth of the company.
+Still, it is not a correct indicator measuring the growth prospects of the company as the book value can be lower than the earning potentials of the company.

 - This changes over a period of time.
 Therefore relying completely on the NBV can make the asset valuation inappropriate.